Chelsea to leave Reece James and Cole Palmer semi-final decision to last minute

 Blues captain James and forward Palmer were notable absentees for Rosenior’s first game in charge after missing Saturday’s 5-1 FA Cup third-round win at Charlton as precautionary measures.

-Defender Malo Gusto also sat out the win at The Valley and is another who will be assessed, while midfielder Moises Caicedo is suspended after collecting two yellow cards in the earlier rounds.
+Defender Malo Gusto also sat out the victory at The Valley and is another who will be assessed, while midfielder Moises Caicedo is suspended after collecting two yellow cards in the earlier rounds.

 “We’ve had no injury problems coming out from Charlton, which is a really, really good thing,” said Rosenior.